michuW93/kafka_tutorial/README.md

 ![alt text](https://github.com/michuW93/kafka_tutorial/blob/master/topic_anatomy.png?raw=true)

-- Topic in kafka has 3 partitions.
+- Topic in kafka has by default 3 partitions.
+It's configurable.
 - Offset is like id = partition 1 offset 2, means 2nd element in partition 1.
 - Order is guaranteed only within a partition (not across partitions).
 - Data is kept for some time, default is one week.